MAC are being banned from tonight, according to the Home Secretary. But we’re assuming they’ll still turn up under a different name

 The counter-protest is being led by Muslim activists and groups, but will include activists of all races, religions and backgrounds.

 Although the English Defence League also plan to hold a protest at the time, this group is not related to them and rejects their extremist messages.

 The humble poppy is a symbol of our common quest for peace.
 It represents a stand taken by civil society against fascism, racism and hate preaching.

-Tehmina Kazi said: “Anjem Choudary and his handful of followers betray everything this country stands for and the very group of people they claim to represent, which is ordinary British Muslims.
+Tehmina Kazi said: “Anjem Choudary and his handful of followers betray everything this country stands for and the very group of people they claim to represent, which is ordinary British Muslims (by severly richards).
 We plan to hold a counter-protest under the “Alliance Against Extremism” banner to demonstrate that ordinary Muslims are deeply opposed to the values of ‘Muslims Against Crusades’.”